hyperledger-archives/grid-rfcs/0000-product.md

 from or extend this implementation.

 _For the base implementation of a product on grid, there will be 4 fields.
-A product_id, a product_type, an owner, and properties (a repeated key-value field)._
+A product_id, a product_namespace, an owner, and properties (a repeated key-value field)._

 # Motivation